asp-protocol/asp-protocol/README.md

 ASP is released under the MIT License.

-Any individual or organization may implement, extend, or adopt the protocol freely.
+Anyone may implement, extend, or fork the protocol freely.